After a summer holiday of playing and socialising, getting back into a homework routine can be difficult.

-Let your child know that his nervous or apprehensive feelings about the start of school are normal.
-All kids (and adults!) have a hard time getting back into the routine of the school year.
-The knowledge that he is not alone in this experience will help your child feel he’s being heard and understood.
+Let your child know that their nervous or apprehensive feelings about the start of school are normal.
+All kids (and adults!) have a hard time getting back into routines after time off.
+The knowledge that they are not alone in this experience, will help them feel like they're being heard and understood.

 Children look to their parents and carers for reassurance.
-If they see you struggling with worries and that you are disorganised or stressed – they are likely to feel this as well.
+If they see you struggling with worries, or see that you are disorganised or stressed – they are likely to feel this as well.

 Let your child see you taking steps to mange your worries and stress in a positive way.